Contact structures with singularities: from local to global: Introduction

 \textbf{Organization of this article:}

-We start by reviewing the basics of $b$-symplectic geometry in Section \ref{b-symp} by explaining in greater details the construction of the $b$-tangent bundle and the extension of the de Rham exterior derivative.
-We also include a selection of results in $b$-symplectic geometry that we use in this article.
-We then give the main definitions of this article, namely the one of $b$-contact manifolds.
+We start by outlining some examples that motivate the study of $b$-contact structures.
+We then review the basics of $b$-symplectic geometry in Section \ref{b-symp} by explaining in greater details the construction of the $b$-tangent bundle and the extension of the de Rham exterior derivative.
+We also include a selection of results in $b$-symplectic geometry that are used in this article.
+We then give the main definition of this article, namely the one of $b$-contact manifolds.
 We prove local normal forms for $b$-contact forms in Section \ref{Darboux}.
 We will see in Section \ref{bJacobi} that the right framework to study those geometric structures is the one of Jacobi manifolds.
 The induced structure by the $b$-contact structure on the boundary is explained in Section \ref{structurecriticalset}.
 We continue by explaining the relation with $b$-symplectic geometry in Section \ref{symplectization}. {In Section \ref{sec:othersingularities} we introduce contact structures admitting more general singularities, as for example $b^m$-contact structures, but also structures dual to $b$-contact structures, that we call \emph{folded contact} structures.} The existence of singular contact structures on a prescribed manifold is dealt with in Sections \ref{sec:desingularization} and \ref{sec:existence}: Namely, we explore the relation of $b^m$-contact manifolds to smooth contact structures following the techniques of \cite{gmw1} and proving existence theorems for $b^m$-contact structures on a given manifold.
 The constructions in Section \ref{sec:desingularization} and \ref{sec:existence} rely strongly on the existence of convex hypersurfaces on contact manifolds but also on the desingularization constructions in \cite{gmw1} and on new \emph{singularization} techniques. {We end the article with a discussion on open problems concerning the dynamical properties of the Reeb vector field associated to $b^m$-contact forms and possible applications to celestial mechanics.} An appendix on the local analysis of Jacobi manifolds is included.